Okikiola-Michael/random_forest_lulc/RF_Landsat.md

   1. Bands 7, 6, and 4 for urban and waterways,
   2. Bands 4, 3, and 2 for Natural Color;
   3. Bands 6, 5, and 4 for Vegetation Analysis;
-  4. Band 5, 4, and 3 for color infrared.
+  4. Bands 5, 4, and 3 for color infrared.

 ```javascript
 // Visualization parameter using the natural color band combination